fiyero/DCGAN_pytorch/Cifar10/readme.md

 # DCGAN_pytorch
+updatev1: when I write this model I didnt realise we no longer have to wrap tensor into variable in the latest pytorhc

 Run DCGAN in pytorch with multiple GPU for Cifar 10 dataset<br/>
 The full code is for demonstration purpose, I have tried tunning different parameters for more than 100+ epochs.<br/>